dcfrancisco/clicksold-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.20 =
+* JQuery isolation ...
+Optional jQuery sharing to come in next version.

 = 1.19 =
 * Optionally track sessions with cs plugin server using a cookie if php sessions are not available on the host.